node-red/node-red.github.io/docs/getting-started/docker.md

 # Copy package.json to the WORKDIR so npm builds all
 # of your added nodes modules for Node-RED
-COPY package.json .
+COPY package.json /data/package.json
-RUN npm install --unsafe-perm --no-update-notifier --no-fund --only=production
+RUN cd /data && npm install --unsafe-perm --no-update-notifier --no-fund --only=production

 # Copy _your_ Node-RED project files into place
 # NOTE: This will only work if you DO NOT later mount /data as an external volume.